 Shelton describes hygiene as “the employment of materials, agents, and influences that have a normal relationship to life, in the preservation and restoration of health according to well-defined laws and demonstrated principles of nature.”2 These laws are the absolute heart of hygiene and thus a great key to understanding it.
-Please read them in the appendices when you finish this section.
+They follow in the next section.

-Natural Hygiene is based on the being, identity, and causality of life.
-Life is.
-Life is alive.
-Life lives.
-It’s defining characteristic is self-preservation.
-It is an assertive presence and active force, not a helpless reaction.
+Life’s defining characteristic is self-preservation.
+Life is an assertive presence and active force, not a helpless reaction.
 This is the first part of hygiene’s Great Law of Life.
 Self-preserving means self-generating, self-maintaining, and self-healing.
 These obtain in every aspect of life and at every scale, from the cells to the organism as a whole.
 This is part of the Law of Order.

 The Great Law implies other laws.
 The Law of Action states that only the organism performs vital action, including healing.
 So only the organism can heal the organism and, again, at every scale: even a cell must heal itself; another cannot.
 The Law of Power states that energy employed to perform action resides only in the organism, not anything external to it.

 Thus, no drug, herb, or food; no condition or practice; no treatment, person, or device heals.
 Thus there are no cures.
 Attempting to heal the body from the outside further damages or drains its power to heal itself, masking its untouched illness and delaying its healing, whatever benefit might appear in the short term.
 This is an example of the intriguing Law of Dual Effect.
-Other Laws compliment these.
-Take a moment now to read hygiene’s 16 Laws of Life in the appendices.
-A link there will bring you back here.
+Other laws compliment these.

 Whether well or ill, one’s conscious (volitional) role is to discover and provide the normal conditions of life in the proper proportion.
 The autonomic processes of the omniscient, omnipotent, infallible organism handle the rest.
 Hygiene systematically describes how this happens with these logically interrelated laws.
 All are derived from simple observations everyone can make.
 It is science for everyone, ripe for self-experimentation.